E. Coli Outbreaks Fast Facts

 April 10, 2018 - The CDC says it's investigating a multistate outbreak, with 17 people infected from seven states.

-April 13, 2018 - The CDC reports that choppped romaine lettuce is the likely source of the outbreak that has affected at least 35 people from 11 states.
+April 13, 2018 - The CDC reports that its investigation is focused on chopped romaine lettuce from the Yuma, Arizona region.
+According to the CDC, 35 people from 11 states have fallen ill.

-April 18, 2018 - The source is probably romaine lettuce from the Yuma, Arizona, region, the CDC says.
-At least 53 people have been infected from 16 states.
+April 18, 2018 - In an update, the CDC reports that 53 people from 16 states have been infected.
+A total of 95% of those sickened said they ate romaine lettuce before the illness started.

 April 20, 2018 - The CDC expands its warning to include all forms of romaine lettuce from the Yuma area, including whole heads and hearts, not just chopped.